IntelLabs/coach/benchmarks/README.md

 The following figures are training curves of some of the presets available through Coach.
 The X axis in all the figures is the total steps (for multi-threaded runs, this is the accumulated number of steps over all the workers).
 The Y axis in all the figures is the average episode reward with an averaging window of 11 episodes.
-These are the result you can expect to get when running the pre-defined presets in Coach.
+These are the results you can expect to get when running the pre-defined presets in Coach.

 ## A3C